Yangquan Shanxi, China Travel Guide

 Found in most mid-range and local Shanxi restaurants.

 Small, shell-shaped wheat noodles with a chewy texture.
-Often stir-fried with meat and vegetables or served in broth.
+Often stir-fried with animal protein and vegetables or served in broth.

 Available in many noodle shops and local restaurants.